 Category Households Population Direct settlement backlog water.
-Total with a water need (irrelevant the type of need) 59 597 253 217 Direct settlement backlog sewer.
-Total with a sewer need (irrelevant the type of need) 23 364 99 334
+Total with any type of water need 59 597 253 217 Direct settlement backlog sewer.
+Total with any type of sewer need 23 364 99 334

 In the urban areas, sanitation infrastructure is present, but the infrastructure is old and needs to be replaced or refurbished.
 There is also a massive need to upgrade/refurbish the treatment works.
 From Table A.6 it can also be seen that more than half the households require some form of water services due to resource or infrastructure issues.
 The new WSDP format also indicates what type of backlog eradication is required in each of the settlements.
 The types of backlog eradication are indicated per number of households in Table A.7: